 Work-life in Malaysia

-There are policies for implementation in Malaysia to enhance the work life in the country.
+There are policies for implementation in Malaysia to enhance the country’s work life.
 The Malaysian Employment Act defines the work week as 48 hours, with a maximum of eight hours a day, 6 days a week, and various work visas for different talent pools.

 Another government-backed policy implemented is positive immigration.
 With this policy, Malaysia has been steadily growing its pool of international talents and citizens who seek a superior, low-tax, high-quality lifestyle destination to live, work, or retire.